 A market order may be the most common default order type for trading platforms, but it's not the only option.

 Keep these four key tips in mind when implementing exchange-traded fund (ETF) investment decisions during periods of market volatility.

 Julie Cooling with RIA Channel sits down with Ed Rosenberg at Schwab Impact to discuss the economy and markets.

-Talk with an ETF specialist or call us at 1-833-ACI-ETFs.
+Talk with an ETF specialist by scheduling a meeting or calling 1-833-ACI-ETFs.

 Exchange Traded Funds (ETFs) are bought and sold through exchange trading at market price, not Net Asset Value (NAV), and are not individually redeemed from the fund.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.